vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 known by ‘lower universals’ \(point 3\), while the derived, or the dependent ontic level discussed previously stands in Vaiśeṣika philosophy for the ‘ultimate particularity’ \(antyaviśeṣa\) \(point 2\); its existence is infinite due to its inter-dependent nature within the universal.
 Point 3 of Vaiśeṣika metaphysics, this edition argues, could forcefully complement the controversial and dualistic matter-form \(later on essence-versus-existence\) tension and debate that pervaded the history of Scholastic philosophy from the post-Aristotelian age down to Duns Scotus and

-8 Vyomaśiva’s Vyomavatī \(vol. 1, p.
+[^8]: Vyomaśiva’s Vyomavatī \(vol. 1, p.
 21\), and Udayana’s Kiraṇāvalī \(GOS, p.
 148\) talk about an ambitious intention of Kaṇāda, the founder of the system, to ‘enumerating everything in the world that has the character of being,’ via Halbfass, 1992, p.
 69.

-9  Anthony Quinton, The Nature of Things 1992, I shall refer to this work throughout.
+[^9]:  Anthony Quinton, The Nature of Things 1992, I shall refer to this work throughout.

-10  Quinton 1973: 242.
+[^10]:  Quinton 1973: 242.
 In Indian philosophy, we see the tripartite grades of metaphysics in Candramatī, who distinguishes between highest universality \(sattā\) and a specific universality \(sāmānyaviśeṣa\), both of which are part of the category of universal \(sāmānya\); if we analyse these 2 universals alongside particularity, as both Candrānanda and Praśastapāda do, then we obtain 3 levels of reality.
 The tripartite classification fits well with analytic philosophy, and Indian thought as well.

-11 Each Indian philosophical system \(darśana\) must be approached through the list of its ‘categories’
+[^11]: Each Indian philosophical system \(darśana\) must be approached through the list of its ‘categories’

 \(padārtha\), for a list of these, see the Grimes dictionary 1996: 235–8.
 It is recommended, however, with great caution, for this dictionary, though a starting point, contains entry definitions that do not discuss divergent contradictory padārthas, which occur among commentators inside 1 school.

 One should be aware of the difference between the categories preserved in the founding sūtra texts, and the inflated list, which the subsequent commentators added.
 For example, if we look at Vaiśeṣikasūtra in its independent form, it seems to have had originally only 3 basic categories: substance \(dravya\), quality \(guṇa\), and action \(karma\), yet the commentarial tradition begins to discuss 6 categories, appending to these another 3: universal \(sāmānya\), particularity \(viśeṣa\) and inherence \(samavāya\).
 It worth mentioning that the ‘addition’ of 3 categories does nothing but characterise and elucidate the nature of the 3 fundamental categories, in particular, the substance category, and its relation to qualities, and more generally, cosmic ‘karmic’ motion.

-12 Substance is a notoriously fuzzy translation for dravya, for a discussion of this, see the fifth chapter of Wilhelm Halbfass, On Being and What There Is, 1992.
+[^12]: Substance is a notoriously fuzzy translation for dravya, for a discussion of this, see the fifth chapter of Wilhelm Halbfass, On Being and What There Is, 1992.

-* Introduction to Indian philosophy and Vaiśeṣika * 5
+{{5}}

 Neo-Scholasticism.13 By contrast, metaphysics, as considered by Vaiśeṣika, has 3 descriptive levels: \(1\) a vast universality \(sāmānya\); \(2\) a specific universality \(sāmānyaviśeṣa\); and \(3\) an ultimate particularity \(antyaviśeṣa\).
 These are all characterised by ‘existence’ \(sattā\), which has an ontological universal status as well.
 This tripartite metaphysical model would be challenged further by later